Deep Dive into Digital Investigations: A Glimpse from the Trenches – A Webinar Recap

 Author

-• Doug Kaminskii
+• Doug Kaminski

 Doug Kaminski is the chief strategy officer for EDRM Trusted partner, Purpose Legal, the company formerly known Cobra Legal Solutions.
 Starting out focusing on corporate legal, Doug trained others at Fios on creating and demonstrating value for different stakeholders in law firms and corporate legal departments.
 Doug worked with companies like Actiance, Morae Global and Relativity and you can hear his journey on the Illumination Zone syndicated on EDRM Global Podcast Network.
 Doug serves on EDRM Global Advisory council, and EDRM is grateful to him and Purpose for their work on the IGRM model.